 In the case of an extended illness of three (3) days or more, homework assignments may be requested through the main office.
 Please make your request early in the morning so that the teachers may have the assignments prepared by the end of the school day.

 If your child is absent less than three (3) days, please do not call the office to request homework.
-Ed-line or the Homework Hotline is a good source of information on class assignments for the current week.
+Skyward is a good source of information on class assignments for the current week.

 TELEPHONES